clemenssielaff/notf/pynotf/pynotf/scene/scene.md

 Input Plugs are the point at which input events are handled by a Widget.
 If the user clicks into the UI, the "mouse-down" Emitter will emit an event Value which is forwarded to receiving Widget Input Plugs in decreasing order of their Widget's Z-value.

-InputCallbacks differ from other Functions in a Widget.Definition insofar as that they are passed the handle to the Widget as well as the mutable ValueSignal that was received.
+InputCallbacks differ from other Functions in a Widget.Definition insofar as that receive the ValueSignal as a mutable argument as well.
 This way they can  "accept" or "block" a ValueSignal, should they decide to do so.

 ## Output Plug

 Output Plugs are Emitters that live on a Widget and can be invoked by Scripts on their Widget to propagate non-Property Values into the Circuit as needed.
-Output Plugs are truly stateless (apart from the state held by the Emitter base class).
+Output Plugs are truly stateless (apart from the state held by the abstract Emitter base class).
 They share a namespace with the rest of the Circuit Elements that are discoverable on a Widget (Input Plugs and Properties).

 Since they do not interfere with the Widget that they live on, I originally planned that Output Plugs could be told to emit from anywhere.
 This way, they could act as aggregators, with multiple Widgets emitting from the same Output Plug on some third Widget.
 This approach did however go against the principle of encapsulation, stating that child Widgets should never rely on their parent Widgets for functionality and that child Widgets are basically an implementation detail of their parents.
 Basically, we cannot emit from an Output Plug of a child Widget since that is an implementation detail and we cannot emit from an Output Plug of a parent Widget, since that should be unknowable to the child.